IbzanHyena/blog.ibzan.co.uk/articles/2023-05-30-neural-network-in-j.md

 Note that out starting train and test accuracy is much better here.
 That is because we generated 1000 neural networks rather than just one, and so by pure luck one of them is pretty decent already.

-The output of this is our next generation &mdash; ready for `evolveStep` to be run on it again.
+The output of this is our next generation&mdash;ready for `evolveStep` to be run on it again.

 As a simple diagram, `evolveStep` performs the following operation: